akruszewski/gibl/manuscript/chapter3.md

 (require racket/serialize)
 ```

-The `only-in` syntax imports only specific objects from a package, that we specify, instead of importing everything.
+The `only-in` syntax imports only specific objects from a package that we specify, instead of importing everything.

 X> ### Exercise 3
 X>